Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Irradiance, orbits, spin, and climate

 For $T_{\rm p|A} = 288$\,K, we obtain a surface temperature change $\Delta T_{\rm p|A}$ of 0.07\,K for a solar-cycle TSI variation of 1500\,erg/cm$^{-2}$/s.
 The amplitude of the solar variation is therefore a factor of 10 smaller than the surface temperature trend observed since the beginning of the industrial era.
 However, over a period of a decade or so, the solar signal should be significant compared to human-driven temperature trends, and should therefore be taken into consideration in the analysis of temperature records.
 [Studies] have shown that, even if the global temperature variation associated with solar forcing is small, changes in temperature patterns become significant at the regional scale.

-A more accurate treatment requires that the transmission functions and the atmospheric emissivity change with the chemical composition of the atmosphere in response to Sun-induced climatic changes, that dynamical feedbacks be taken into account and that the influence of the\indexit{climate!role of oceans} ocean be considered. [\ldots]'' Many details go into establishing the 'radiative forcing' of an atmosphere, see, for example, the publications of the Intergovernmental Panel on Climate Change (IPCC) from which Figure~\ref{fig:IPCC2013_18.7} was taken to illustrate the often counteracting effects of atmospheric constituents on radiative forcing. \activity{Show that the simple model in Fig.~\ref{fig:br3} yields an estimate consistent with Earth's global temperature rise of about one degree (observed between 1850 and 2010) based on the increase in anthropogenic radiative forcing as shown in Figure~\ref{fig:IPCC2013_18.7} within the uncertainty indicated in that figure.}
+A more accurate treatment requires that the transmission functions and the atmospheric emissivity change with the chemical composition of the atmosphere in response to Sun-induced climatic changes, that dynamical feedbacks be taken into account and that the influence of the\indexit{climate!role of oceans} ocean be considered. [\ldots]'' Many details go into establishing the 'radiative forcing' of an atmosphere, see, for example, the publications of the Intergovernmental Panel on Climate Change (IPCC) from which Figure~\ref{fig:IPCC2013_18.7} was taken to illustrate the often counteracting effects of atmospheric constituents on radiative forcing. \activity{{\em Show} that the simple model in Fig.~\ref{fig:br3} yields an estimate consistent with Earth's global temperature rise of about one degree (observed between 1850 and 2010) based on the increase in anthropogenic radiative forcing as shown in Figure~\ref{fig:IPCC2013_18.7} within the uncertainty indicated in that figure.}

-Equation~(\ref{eq:2.3-7}) illustrates [H-IV:7.3] ``four main ways in which planetary climate can be altered.
+Equation~(\ref{eq:2.3-7}) illustrates \ors[IV:7.3] ``four \indexit{climate!factors for change}main ways in which planetary climate can be altered.
 First, the amount of radiation from the star ($L_\odot$) can change.
 The solar constant at Earth varies by only $\sim$0.1\%\ over the course of a solar cycle.
 [Evolutionary stellar-structure models] suggest that the Sun is $\sim$30\%\ brighter today than it was when the terrestrial planet[s formed (Fig.~\ref{figure:evolmodel}) \ldots]

 Second, changes in the albedo ($a$) of a planet will change the amount of incident energy absorbed by the surface (and atmosphere).
 Variation in cloud cover, the extent of polar ices, vegetation, or wind blown dust, for example, can all change the albedos of the terrestrial planets, and will have an influence on the atmospheric energy budget.
-Venus has an albedo of $\sim$0.9, while the albedos of Earth ($\sim$0.3) and Mars ($\sim$0.25) are considerably lower. [\ldots] \activity{Compare the values of ${\cal P}_{\mathrm{abs}}$ from Eq.~(\ref{eq:2.3-5}) for Venus and Earth.
-Explain qualitatively why Venus' surface temperature exceeds Earth's, then read on for the answer.}
+Venus has an albedo of $\sim$0.9, while the albedos of Earth ($\sim$0.3) and Mars ($\sim$0.25) are considerably lower. [\ldots] \activity{{\em Show:} Compare the values of ${\cal P}_{\mathrm{abs}}$ from Eq.~(\ref{eq:2.3-5}) for Venus and Earth.
+Explain qualitatively why Venus' surface temperature exceeds Earth's; Section~\ref{sec:atmalb} provides the answer.}